Dishie2498/gsoc/_posts/2023-08-11-unitTests.md

 title: A Dive into Smoke Testing and Code Quality
 layout: post
 post-image: "https://m.media-amazon.com/images/I/41OMvm3ucaL._SX300_SY300_QL70_FMwebp_.jpg"
-description: Maintaining code quality is a cornerstone of software development that not only ensures functionality but also facilitates collaboration and longevity.
-In this blog post, we'll delve into two essential practices that contribute to robust code: smoke testing and code formatting.
-These practices not only enhance code reliability but also streamline development processes and foster a healthier codebase.
+description: This blog contains how we wrote smoke tests and improved code quality.
 tags:
 - Smoke tests
 - Unit tests
 - Black
 - Code quality
 ---
+Maintaining code quality is a cornerstone of software development that not only ensures functionality but also facilitates collaboration and longevity.
+In this blog post, we'll delve into two essential practices that contribute to robust code: smoke testing and code formatting.
+These practices not only enhance code reliability but also streamline development processes and foster a healthier codebase.

 ## Crafting Reliable Foundations with Smoke Testing
 Writing code is just the beginning; ensuring that it works as intended is where the real value lies.
 Smoke testing, a practice that involves running quick, high-level tests on functions, is a crucial step in this direction.